uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 We could define a uyuni/suse manager pay-as-you-go image with access to all cloud RMT repositories.
 It would be possible to syncronize any product directly from cloud in a more simple and straightforward way.

+**Drawbacks:**
-Drawbacks: User will have access to repository and product he is not paying for.
+- User will have access to repository and product he is not paying for.
+- Will not be suitable for scenarios were Uyuni is on-perm but managing cloud instances

 ## Reposync only metadata